Reindeer herding in Russia's remote Arctic

-KRASNOYE, Russia In Russia's remote Arctic regions, reindeer herding has been a way of life for centuries.
+KRASNOYE, Russia (Reuters) - In Russia’s remote Arctic regions, reindeer herding has been a way of life for centuries.

 Each winter, herders in Russia’s sparsely populated Nenets Autonomous District corral their reindeer into open-air pens before selecting weak animals to be culled.